On This Page

 - Retreats and workshops designed to help with personal growth can cost hundreds, if not thousands of dollars.

-The message you get when you start shopping for help to address your yearning to grow is that working on your personal growth is fine if you’re rich and have a lot of free time, but not if you’re a working person on a budget.
+The message you get when you start shopping for help with growth is that working on your personal growth is fine if you’re rich and have a lot of free time, but not if you’re a working person on a budget.

-We want people to think more broadly about what therapy can be.
 Therapy can help you answer your deepest questions, recover a sense of personal authenticity, and feel excited about life again.
 It can give you the tools to unlock your greatest potential and become the best possible version of yourself.
-And we want to help you learn how to do just that.

 What Are Your Options for Affordable Therapy?

-We’ve covered lots of different ways to find affordable therapy on our site.
-In general, we encourage people who have insurance—whether Medicaid, Medicare, or private insurance—to use it if they can, because co-pays are generally less than out-of-pocket rates.
-If there’s a good therapist who’s a good match in your insurance network, that’s often your best option.
+There are many ways to get affordable therapy.
+One of the easiest is to use insurance.
+Whether you have Medicaid, Medicare, or private insurance, co-pays are generally less than out-of-pocket rates.
+So, if there’s a good therapist who’s a good match in your insurance network, that’s often your best option.

 When Shouldn't You Use Insurance?

-However, we also believe it can be worth it to not use insurance.
+Sometimes, it can be worth it to not use insurance.
 Why?
-We believe finding a therapist who’s a good match is essential for good therapy and that insurance isn’t a great option if it blocks you from finding the right therapist.
+Finding a therapist who’s a good match is essential for good therapy and insurance isn’t a great option if it blocks you from finding the right therapist.

 If you can’t find a therapist who’s a good match in your insurance network, but you can find someone outside of it who is, that might be better, especially if they offer a sliding scale.
 You might pay a little bit more to get a whole lot more out of therapy.